JLPennino/JLPennino/README.md

 - 👋 Hi, I’m @JLPennino
 - 👀 I’m interested in everything technology!
 However, I'm most passionate about venturing into the IoT within my future career and changing the world, one step at a time.
-- 🌱 I’m currently studying a Computer Science Degree at University and current in my Second Year!
+- 🌱 I’m currently studying a Computer Science Degree at University and currently in my Final Year!
 - 💞️ I’m looking to collaborate on absolutely anything, I'm always down to attempt things I've never tried or learnt before.
 - 📫 You can get in contact with me via email at jamyep@sky.com many thanks!